BCDevOps/backup-container/README.md

 ## Using the Backup Script
 ---

 The [backup script](./docker/backup.sh) has a few utility features built into it.
-Running `backup.sh -h` will provide a full list.
+For a full list of features and documentation run `backup.sh -h`.

+Features include:
-Features include the ability to list the existing backups, `backup.sh -l`, on the system from the command line, and list the current configuration , `backup.sh -c`, without running the backup.
+- The ability to list the existing backups, `backup.sh -l`
+- Listing the current configuration, `backup.sh -c`
+- Running a single backup cycle, `backup.sh -1`
+- Restoring a database from backup, `backup.sh -r <databaseSpec/> [-f <backupFileFilter>]`

 ## Backup
 ---